-The off-premise sign shall be no larger than 480 square feet per sign face for a total display area of 960 square feet.
-No graphics, letters, extensions, or other additional display area is permitted beyond the permitted display area of 12 feet by 40 feet on either sign face.
+The off-premise sign shall be no larger than 480 square feet per sign face for a total of area of 960 square feet.
+No graphics, letters, extensions, or other additional display area is permitted beyond the permitted display area of 12' x 40' on either sign face.

-- 2. Pursuant to County Code Section 17.22.250, implementation of the project must occur within twenty-four months of approval of this permit, otherwise the permit becomes null and void.
-It is the responsibility of the applicant to monitor the time limit and make diligent progress toward implementation of the project and compliance with conditions of approval. - 3.
+- 2. This Special Use Permit is valid through June 30, 2019.
+If the applicant fails to apply for an extension of this permit at least 8 months prior to expiration, the Special Use Permit shall expire and be of no further force and effect.
+Within 60 days of expiration, the signs and structure shall be removed. - 32.
+Expiration: Pursuant to County Code Section 17.22.250, implementation of the project must occur within twenty-four months of approval of this permit, otherwise the permit becomes null and void.
+It is the responsibility of the applicant to monitor the time limit and make diligent progress toward implementation of the project and compliance with conditions of approval. - 43.
 Project Conformance: The applicant shall be responsible for complying with all conditions of approval contained in this Special Use Permit.
 Any zoning violations concerning the installation, operation, and/or abandonment of the sign are ultimately the responsibility of the property owner.
 Project improvements shall be completed in conformance with the plans submitted and in conformance with the conditions of approval herein and shall substantially comply with Exhibits listed in Condition of Approval 1 above.
 Minor variations are allowed, however, any major changes in any element of the approved project shall require review and approval by the Development Services Director.
-The Director shall decide if the changes can be approved

-STAFF REPORT NUMBER 2 12-0373 A3 8 of 114 administratively or will be reviewed by the Planning Commission through an amendment to this Special Use Permit.
+The Director shall decide if the changes can be approved administratively or will be reviewed by the Zoning Administrator or the Planning Commission through an amendment to this Special Use Permit.
+This review shall always occur prior to any approved project modifications.

-- 4. Prior to commencement of any use authorized by this permit, the applicant shall provide a written description, together with appropriate documentation, showing conformance of the project with each condition imposed as part of the project approval.
+- 54. Prior to commencement of any use authorized by this permit, the applicant shall provide a written description, together with appropriate documentation, showing conformance of the project with each condition imposed as part of the project approval.
 The applicant shall also schedule an inspection by Planning Services for verification of compliance with applicable conditions of approval.
 The applicant shall pay Planning Services for the time spent reviewing the site on a time and materials basis.
-All future development plans shall include this condition on the submitted plans. - 5.
+All future development plans shall include this condition on the submitted plans. - 65.
 Lighting: All exterior lighting shall comply with County Code Section 17.14.170, and be fully shielded pursuant to the Illumination Engineering Society of North America's (IESNA) full cut-off designation.
-External lights used to illuminate the sign shall be shielded to prevent the light from shining off of the surface intended to be illuminated.
+External lights used to illuminate a sign or the side of a building or wall shall be shielded to prevent the light from shining off of the surface intended to be illuminated.
 Lighted signs shall not be blinking and shall be controlled so that visibility of vehicular traffic is not impaired, and objectionable glare is shielded from adjoining residential zones.